 The Board of Trustees of the trust funds is required by law to report annually to the Congress on the financial condition of the funds and on estimated future results.
-The Board has five members, three of whom serve in an ex officio capacity: the Secretaries of the Treasury, Labor, and Health and Human Services.
-The Board also has two members of the public, who are nominated by the President and confirmed by the Senate for 4-year terms.
-The terms of the present public members, Mary Falvey Fuller and Suzanne Denbo Jaffe, began on September 28, 1984.
-They are currently serving under recess appointments, which the Senate received on January 3, 1989, after the adjournment of the 100th Congress.
+The Board is composed of five members, three of whom serve in an ex officio capacity: the Secretaries of the Treasury, Labor, and Health and Human Services.
+The other two positions, for which nominations are pending, are for members of the public.

 Most OASDI revenue consists of contributions paid by employees, their employers, and the self-employed.
 (Additional contributions are paid into a separate trust fund for the Hospital Insurance part of Medicare.
 This summary focuses on OASDI and does not discuss Medicare.)
 The contribution rates are established by law.
-Contributions are paid on earnings not exceeding the earnings base-\$48,000 in 1989.
+Contributions are paid on earnings not exceeding the earnings base-\$51,300 in 1990.

 The earnings base will rise in the future as average wages increase.
-The current and future OASDI contribution rates for employees and employers, each, are shown below (as percentages):
+The current and scheduled future OASI and DI contribution rates for employees and employers, each, are shown below (as percentages):

-Year OASI DI Total
+OASI DI Total

-1989 5.53 0.53 6.06

-5.60 .60 6.20
+Year 5.60 0.60 6.20

 5.49 .71 6.20